micahshute/digiproc/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/micahshute/dsp.

+There is a long list of intended actions in the `TODO.md` file.
+Tests (rspec) covers many core capabilities, but more need to be written to cover the entire gem.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 That being said, negative feedback is always welcome.

 ## License